Find answers to frequently asked questions about the Peabody Institute admissions process.

 • Low-Residency MM in Composition: by December 15th

-• Regular Decision: April 1st (no joke!)
+• Regular Decision: by April 1st (no joke!)

-• Late Admission: June 1st
+• Late Admission: by June 1st

 You will receive an email directing you to view your admission decision letter through your application status portal.
 Please monitor your email regularly so you ensure receipt of this notification!
 Your decision letter may include teacher assignments and a separate financial aid award notice.
+To view an award notice, scroll to the bottom of the admission letter where the award notice will be linked.

 Back to Top